awesomephant/blog/_posts/2015-06-12-touch-is-the-default.md

 It’s interesting to see an interface that was originally designed around the limited input methods of a mobile device moved back to a desktop application.
 I think we're going to see a lot more of that, soon.

-Touch is now the default.
+Touch is now the baseline.
 Phones and tablets have been outselling desktop PCs for a while[^2], and more and more new desktop PCs have touch screens.
 People have become extremely proficient at using touch screens and interface patterns like the one I described have become part of our muscle memory.
 Mouse and keyboard as primary input methods, and interfaces that rely on those input methods have an uncertain future.

 ##A physical keyboard is an opportunity for progressive enhancement.